-For ATMx221-based 4-layer PCBs with 6x6 DRQFN, that have single-side SMD components, such as the ATMx221 EVB, the 4.7 $\mu$ H switcher inductor needs to be placed as close as possible to pins B12 & B13.
+For ATMx221-based 4-layer PCBs with the 6x6mm DRQFN package that have single-sided SMD components, such as the ATMx221 EVB, the 4.7 μH switcher inductor needs to be placed as close as possible to pins B12 & B13.
 However, priority is given to the decoupling capacitor connected to pin A18 (AVDD1P).
 The traces between the pins B12 & B13, and the inductor shall be routed on an inner/bottom layer through vias for a lower trace resistance.
 The vias near pins B12 & B13 shall be placed within the chip boundary.
 Vias with a drill size of 10 mils is recommended.
-Trace width of at least 10 mils is recommended and minimize the loop area formed by the traces, inductor, and chip.
+A trace width of at least 10 mils is recommended and minimizes the loop area formed by the traces, inductor, and chip.
 Avoid any routing on all layers beneath the inductor.
-Figure 6 illustrates a recommended layout for the above mentioned guideline.
+Figure 7 illustrates a recommended layout for the above-mentioned guideline.

-Figure 6 - Switcher Inductor Layout Recommendation for ATMx221 PCB with Single-sided SMD Components
+Figure 7 - Switcher Inductor Layout Recommendation for ATMx221 PCB with Single-sided SMD Components

-For ATMx221-based PCBs that have double-side SMD components, the inductor shall be placed very close to the vias that are dropped from pins B12 & B13, as shown in Figure 7.
+For ATMx221-based PCBs that have double-side SMD components, the inductor shall be placed very close to the vias that are dropped from pins B12 & B13, as shown in Figure 8.
 Follow the above recommendations for trace width and via size.